 - managing and liaising with construction engineers, consultants, contractors and geotechnical engineers

-- managing projects and setting objectives
+- when more senior, managing projects and setting objectives

-Vacancies are advertised via the internet, by specialist recruitment agencies, in national newspapers and publications such as TARGETjobs Engineering, New Civil Engineer, Geoscientist and Ground Engineering.
-Speculative applications via CV and covering letter are advisable – the British Geotechnical Association maintains a list of geotechnical services consultancy firms that may provide useful contact information.
-Read more about how to make a speculative application.
+It’s a niche career area and so sending speculative applications for both graduate roles and work experience is advisable – the British Geotechnical Association maintains a list of geotechnical services consultancy firms that may provide useful contact information.
+Read our advice feature on how to write a speculative application.

 A career in engineering geology is only open to those with a relevant degree.
 Subjects include geology, geography, geophysics/geotechnology, civil engineering, physics, engineering geology and mining/mineral engineering.
 However, many graduates also have a masters or a doctorate in a subject such as engineering geology, geotechnical engineers, soil mechanics or rock mechanics – and some employers prefer or require a postgraduate qualification.